 Every coach is different and will bring a different way of working to the coaching relationship.
 Are they warm and supportive, or critical and direct?

-Are they focused on the big picture and vision, or more down to earth and pragmatic?
+Are they focused on the big picture and vision, or more detail orientated and pragmatic?
 Do they focus on the practical, or lean more towards the existential?
 Ideally the coach will have captured in writing how they work.
 If not, they should be able to easily explain it to you.

-Ask them: to explain, in their own words, their interpersonal style.
+Questions to ask a coach: to explain, in their own words, their interpersonal style and coaching approach.

-Ask yourself: does their explanation align with your experience during the conversation?
-Does this person communicate with me in a way that makes me feel comfortable and positive?
-Will our interpersonal styles work well together?
+Questions to ask yourself: does their explanation align with your experience during the conversation?
+Does this person communicate with you in a way that makes you feel comfortable and positive?
+Will your interpersonal styles work well together?